vectorgrp/sil-kit/README.rst

 The Vector SIL Kit is an open-source library for connecting Software-in-the-Loop Environments.
 This README is intended to provide you with quick start on how to build the Vector SIL Kit.

-For documentation on using the Vector SIL Kit, see the html documentation, which can be generated when building the Vector SIL Kit (cf. Customizing the Build) and is provided in pre-built form with the SIL Kit packages.
+For documentation on using the Vector SIL Kit, see the HTML documentation, which can be generated when building the Vector SIL Kit (cf. Customizing the Build) and is provided in pre-built form with the SIL Kit packages.

-The SIL Kit source and documentation is licensed under a permissable open source license, see LICENSE file.
+The SIL Kit source and documentation is licensed under a permissible open source license, see LICENSE file.
 For licenses of third party dependencies, see `ThirdParty/LICENSES.rst`.